Kroc/NoNonsenseForum/README.txt

 Markup:
 -------
-Some simple markup is provided for hyperlinks and quotes, see markup.txt for details.
+Some simple markup is provided for hyperlinks, quotes and more; see markup.txt for details.